The Deal (Seinfeld)

 "The Deal" is the ninth episode of the second season of NBC's Seinfeld, and the show's 14th episode overall.
 In this episode, Jerry (Jerry Seinfeld) and Elaine (Julia Louis-Dreyfus) become friends with benefits, but struggle to keep their friendship free of relationship drama.

 Series co-creator Larry David wrote the episode in a response to NBC's continued efforts to get the two characters back together.
 The main inspiration behind the episode was a similar agreement David once made with a woman.
 The episode, which introduced the character of Tina, Elaine's roommate, first aired on May 2, 1991 and was watched by approximately 22.6 million viewers.
-Critics reacted positively to the episode, and David received a Primetime Emmy Award nomination for Outstanding Writing for a Comedy Series.
+Critics reacted positively to the episode, and David received a nomination for the Primetime Emmy Award for Outstanding Writing for a Comedy Series.